 You can sense it, really, the pressing of history, as you enjoy a hot beverage by the roaring open fire.

 It was the ‘Roaring Twenties’ that gave birth to this magnificent hotel, although what they were roaring about then it’s hard to say, with nearly a century having now passed since the Chateau’s construction.
-Not the need for wi fi access, anyway.
-Such a twenty-first century necessity is available, should you require it, although, really, at this hospitable venue in a potentially inhospitable spot, you should be checking the view, not your email.
+Not the need for wifi access, anyway.
+Such a twenty-first-century necessity is available, should you require it, although, really, at this hospitable venue in a potentially inhospitable spot, you should be checking the view, not Facebook.